Skip to Content

 I have to say after having him for over a month now he follows me around just like our German Shepard Lab dog Jake.
 I like it.
 He likes it.
 It’s better now.
 Remember that mini pigs have no desire to please you as a dog does.

 They will sell their souls for food.
-I am happy to report that in the time he has been home with me.
+I am happy to report that he has been home with me in the time.
 He tends to recognize the word, No and after a couple yells of “No Bently” when he is in the cupboard he comes squealing over to us.

 Check out the food we feed our mini pigs and the food that didn’t work for us HERE.